openhab/openhab-docs/addons/actions.md

 One can configure whether specific log entries are logged out and where they get logged to (e.g. to a separate file) by [editing the logger configuration]({{base}}/administration/logging.html).

+### Exec Actions

+- `executeCommandLine(String commandLine)`: Executes a command on the command line without waiting for the command to complete
+- `executeCommandLine(String commandLine, int timeout)`: Executes a command on the command and waits timeout milliseconds for the command to complete, returning the output from the command as a String

+Note: The commandLine variable often has to use a special format where @@ needs to be used in place of spaces.
+For example the bash command touch somefile will have to be written as touch@@somefile.

 ### HTTP Actions

 - `sendHttpGetRequest(String url)`: Sends an GET-HTTP request and returns the result as a String